AY2526S1-CS2103T-W08-3/tp/docs/team/zzdlklzz.md

 * **Enhancements to existing features**:
     * Updated delete command flow to match updated use case (Pull request [\#51]())
+    * Added new predicate to filter by UserId instead of Name

 * **Documentation**:
     * Developer Guide: